What Is Customer Relationship Management (CRM)?

 The more a company knows about its customers, the better it can manage its valued relationships—as evidenced by the supermarket rewards card example.

-CRM systems also have the benefit of seeing how well each individual sales team is doing—and track the performance of the products they sell and the campaigns they implement.
+CRM systems also have the benefit of seeing how well each sales team is doing—and track the performance of the products they sell and the campaigns they implement.
 Also, each sales manager has access to information about whether their teams are achieving their sales goals or not.

 The ability to map out an entire customer journey—from the first contact to the point of sale—is another huge benefit to a business because it allows for accurate forecasting when it comes to determining customer need.
 Also, given today's love affair with social media, being able to view a customer's social media activity (especially their likes and dislikes), businesses can gauge customer sentiment about different brands.

 CRM software helps produce additional sales by storing all the customer information in an easy-access format.
-With a typical CRM program, new leads are entered into the program's database and salespeople add notes throughout the sales cycle.
+With a typical CRM program, new leads are entered into the program's database, and salespeople add notes throughout the sales cycle.
 After that, it's easy for a company to compile reports from this data that help it design a CRM strategy that becomes a custom-tailored profile of each customer.
 For example, the customer of a high-end women's clothing store may gain 20 pounds and need to purchase a different kind of dress silhouette.

-Or a car dealership will note that a customer whose child is approaching 21—and ready to purchase her first car—will be invited in for a test-drive offering a percentage off their vehicle of choice.
+Or a car dealership will note that a customer whose child is approaching 21—and ready to purchase her first car—will be invited in for a test-drive offering a percentage of their vehicle of choice.

 Another benefit is that the CRM software can automatically send out emails to individual customers, as designated by the salesperson.
 For example, a salesperson might program his CRM to send out a thank-you message whenever a customer reaches a one-year anniversary of purchase.
 The salesperson can also further personalize the relationship by sending an e-card on the customer's birthday.

-Training Staff Is Key When It Comes to CRM
+Training Staff Is Key

 Once a company has collected information about a customer, it's imperative that the company train its salespeople and other employees in using the profiled information to keep the customer relationship strong.
 A salesperson is not the CEO of the company but is the face of the company.
 The role a salesperson plays is important in any CRM program.
 Most often, a customer who runs into a technical or billing problem will phone or email his salesperson instead of calling the customer service team.
 That's because the customer already has a relationship with the salesperson, has bonded with and, most importantly, trusts that person It's always safer and easier to reach out to someone you know than to try to explain your issue to a stranger.